jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

         }
     }

-To run the test, switch to the $TUTORIAL_HOME/behavior-tutorial-repo directory and run `mvn install`.
+To run the test, switch to the $TUTORIAL_HOME/behavior-tutorial-repo directory and run `run.sh` or `run.bat` depending on your operating system.
 Apache Maven will start up an embedded instance of Alfresco with your repo AMP deployed and will then run the unit tests.
 If you see something like this:

     [INFO] ------------------------------------------------------------------------
     [INFO] BUILD SUCCESS